The Board of Non-Executive Directors is made up of a range of professionals from diverse backgrounds.

 Lady Jasmine gained a degree from East Anglia University and has worked in the Arts Sector.
 She continues to have a strong interest in the performing arts.
 She is also President of the charity Contact the Elderly and Patron of the Buxton Poetry Competition.

 Her home is in London with her husband Nicholas Dunne and their 3 young sons.

-Louise Potter owned The Old Hall Hotel, Buxton for 25 years.
-She did her General Catering Diploma at High Peak College, Buxton and worked with Grand Metropolitan Hotels in London.
+Louise Potter lives in Buxton, where she ran The Old Hall Hotel for 25 years.
+She completed her General Catering Diploma at High Peak College, Buxton, and worked with Grand Metropolitan Hotels in London.
 She was a Governor at High Peak College when it merged with the University of Derby.
-In 2001 she opened 6 The Square Tearooms Buxton.
+In 2001 she opened 6 The Square Tearooms, Buxton.

 Find out more:

 Buxton Opera House